Hiking the Ulupaina Loop Trail on Oʻahu

 Ulupaina Trailhead

-The trailhead and the sections immediately following are the most confusing part of the trail.
-Don’t rely on AllTrails to find the true trailhead because the real route and the AllTrails route won’t match until you reach either the lower/ upper loop.
+With that in mind, don’t rely on AllTrails to find the true trailhead because the true route and the AllTrails route won’t match until you reach the Upper-Lower Loop junction.

-If you feel like you’re seeing a split in the lower trail, always choose the right split.
-The correct path should be heading uphill until you see the split for the upper/ lower loop (photo below).
+If you feel like you’re seeing a split in the lower trail, always choose the route to the right.

 Go Right